3 Essential Ecommerce Email Templates To Grow Your Business

 - Discount disclaimer

 The first thing that your email receiver is going to notice is your headline.
-It is the most crucial part where the receiver decides whether to open an email.
+The most crucial part is where the receiver decides whether to open an email.

-So you need to make sure your headline is intriguing and aligns with the content present inside the email.
+So you need to ensure your headline is intriguing and aligns with the content inside the email.

 The primary image will be the first thing your email receiver will gaze upon after opening your email.

 It will be displayed at the top of your email.
 Therefore, it must capture the attention of your prospects to engage them to see what you have to say.
 Your primary image should convey right away what your email is about.